-Initially the group put together to conjure Philip would meet on a regular basis in an informal setting.
+Initially, the group put together to conjure Philip would meet on a regular basis in an informal setting.
 They would sit around, with the lights on and talk about Philip.
 They had his picture and notes about his life and talked about him.
 They used his picture and focused on it.
 They used meditation techniques and tried to imagine Philip in their mind to see if they could make him 'appear.
 They tried this for a full year starting in September 1972.
-This brought no results apart from a couple members saying they felt a presense.
+This brought no results apart from a couple of members saying they felt his presence around them.

-The experiment itself has been heavily criticised for relying on spiritualist techniques which can be manipulated by a person such as table rapping and table turning.
-Dr Owen however, felt it was a success.
+The experiment itself has been heavily criticized for relying on spiritualist techniques that can be manipulated by a person such as table rapping and table-turning.
+Dr. Owen however, felt it was a success.
 So much so that more experiments followed.
 A new group of sitters and new fictional characters were created.
-There was Lilith a French Canadian spy, Sebastian a medieval alchemist and Axel a time traveller from the future.
+There was Lilith a French Canadian spy, Sebastian a medieval alchemist, and Axel a time traveler from the future.
 All were successful in their minds.
 What is worth noting, in these experiments is that they did not work on the first try.
 It took 5 weeks for Lilith to come forward.
 Perhaps it really did work.
 Let's not forget the group of sitters were not just your average person that was interested in the paranormal.
 They were parapsychologists who look for the rational.
 They experienced things they claimed they could not explain.
-They thought it worked so well to the extent that the recreated this experiment several times.
+They thought it worked so well to the extent that they recreated this experiment several times.
 When I talk to investigators about the experiment, pretty much everyone I have spoken to has said there is some merit to it.
 When they have tried elements of this experiment during an investigation out on the field, they have had results.
-While it is not to the detail of the above, the seemingly were able to get it to work within a night.
+While it is not to the detail of the above, they seemingly were able to get it to work within a night.
 It doesn't work every single time of course, but when it does work, it has them scratching their heads with excitement.

-I have a couple of theories here as well of possible alternatives.
-I'm not saying it didn't work or that it doesn't work, but as an investigator we have to look at other possibilities as well.
-I have tried this experiment as well as others which are inspired by or based on the concept of this experiment.
-All of them work on the pretence that a group of people together, can get something to happen by merely concentrating and using the power of their minds.
-In doing this, one would have to recognise how much the power of suggestion could also influence this experiment.
-Depending on the tools you are using to measure the experiment lets look at the Philip experiment as an example.
+I have a couple of theories here as well as possible alternatives that I think are worth exploring.
+I'm not saying it didn't work or that it doesn't work, but as an investigator, we have to look at other possibilities as well.
+I have tried this experiment as well as others that are inspired by or based on the concept of this experiment.
+All of them work on the pretense that a group of people together, can get something to happen by merely concentrating and using the power of their minds.
+In doing this, one would have to recognize how much the power of suggestion could also influence this experiment.
+Depending on the tools you are using to measure the experiment let's look at the Philip experiment as an example.
 Table rapping or knocks were used to determine the answer to yes or no questions.
 Apart from the fact that it is of course possible that someone could have been faking the knocks (as an investigator it is something we have to acknowledge when we are not there to witness it) any sound or knock could be incorrectly interpreted as a response from 'Philip'.
-Investing so much time, energy, heart and soul into a project, you obviously believe in it that much that you want it to work.
-Did they want it to work so badly that every sound, every cold breeze was quite possibly normal in nature, but they perceived it to be paranormal.
+Investing so much time, energy, heart, and soul into a project, you obviously believe in it that much that you want it to work.
+Did they want it to work so badly that every sound, every cold breeze was quite possibly normal in nature, but they perceived it to be paranormal?
 If one person in the room is excited by the activity, it doesn't take long to get caught up.
 I was recently talking to a colleague about this very thing.
 I can stand in a room where nothing is happening, and by using my body language and excitement, I can completely change the feeling and atmosphere in the room and suddenly everyone is caught up in a moment where nothing has actually happened.

 Another possibility could be that perhaps another spirit has taken the opportunity to communicate and assumed the identity as Philip.
-One of the things I know I have noticed in my time of investigating is that when you start investigating and the moment you turn on a piece of equipment, it is like you are setting of a beacon to say im here talk to me.
-It is for this reason that a lot of investigators including myself don't investigate at home.
+One of the things I know I have noticed in my time of investigating the paranormal is that when you start investigating and the moment you turn on a piece of equipment, it is like you are setting off a beacon to say I’m here talk to me.
 How do we know that a spirit is not using the opportunity to communicate?
 We have spirits that we communicate with on our investigations all the time.
 A lot of the time we assume it is a particular person perhaps the old owner of a building.
 So we call them by that name.
 Maybe it isn't them, but they are just answering to that name because they want to communicate.
 I often for some reason have people think my name is Sharon.
 Sharon to me sounds nothing like Sarah yet a lot of times people think not long after we are introduced think that my name is Sharon.
-Sometimes at the end of a conversation I hear them say ok bye Sharon or refer to me as Sharon and you know what?
-Sometimes it is just easier for me to let it go and for that 5 minutes my name is Sharon because I don't want to have an awkward conversation to correct them.
-When you think about it, during an investigation a spirit cant really correct someone and say sorry my name is not Philip my name is Rob and I'm from across the road.
+Sometimes at the end of a conversation, I hear them say "ok bye Sharon" or refer to me as Sharon and you know what?
+Sometimes it is just easier for me to let it go and for that 5 minutes, my name is Sharon because I don't want to have an awkward conversation to correct them.
+When you think about it, during an investigation a spirit cant really correct someone and say "sorry my name is not Philip my name is Rob and I'm from across the road".
 Perhaps a medium would be able to identify this, but an important point to remember with this particular experiment is that no mediums/psychic or sensitives were used as sitters so no one could use their abilities to confirm who it was they were talking to.

 Buy me a Coffee